engagepy/ai_multimodal_webapp/README.md

 secure-login ✅
 anonymous ✅

+Models Used:

+𝌭 tts - text to speech
+𝌭 whisper - speech to text
+𝌭 gpt-4-turbo - chat completions

 It's designed to be easy to deploy and use, with a focus on performance and usability.

 ## Features